Forget open–top bus tours, crumbling cathedrals and gallery jaunts around major European capitals - you deserve an altogether geekier holiday treat.

 Naturally, this isn’t your average scaled down universe.
 Police cars are programmed to track down criminals.
 Firemen tackle blazes.
-And pilots take off from an airport which cost €3.5 million (almost S$5.3 million) to build.
+And pilots take off from an airport which cost €3.5 million (about RM16 million) to build.
 Head here and chances are you’ll want to turn over your entire house into a miniature recreation of your home town.

 Zeppelin Rides (Friedrichshafen, Germany)

 Clambering into an oversized picnic basket and clinging on for dear life.
 Just two reasons to give hot air balloons a wide berth.
 Especially when there’s a chance to go up and away in Germany’s infinitely cooler cousin instead.